Azure/azure-notificationhubs-java-backend/README.md

 By default, the Azure Notification Hubs SDK for Java by default does not have any retry behavior.
 You can add this behavior to the SDK by introducing libraries such as [Failsafe](https://jodah.net/failsafe/) or reactive libraries such as RxJava or Reactor.

 The SDK will throw a `NotificationHubsException` if there is anything but a successful HTTP operation such as 200 (OK), 201 (Created) or 204 (No Content).
-The `NotificationHubsException` class has two properties worth noting, `getIsTransient` to determine whether the failure is transient, and `getRetryAfter` which gives the value from the `Retry-After` header which tells you in how many seconds to retry.
+The `NotificationHubsException` class has two properties worth noting, `isTransient` to determine whether the failure is transient, and `retryAfter` which gives the value from the `Retry-After` header which tells you in how many seconds to retry.

 The following HTTP status codes can be retried for the SDK:
 - 403 (Quota Exceeded)